-For all years Induction week begins on 13th September 2021
+For all new students Induction week begins on 11th September 2023

 Following enrolment on the course, all new students will complete an induction during the first term of their first year.
 This will introduce them to all the key elements of being a student at the School.
 Thereafter, at the start of each term, each year group will be briefed on the modules and other activities which they will undertake over the coming months.